-The Respondent is not required to lodge any form with the VCAT in order to defend your claim.
-The Respondent can simply attend the Tribunal on the date set for the hearing with their evidence.
-However, the Respondent is entitled to bring a Counterclaim against you by also completing and filing the Application to Civil Claims List form.
+The Respondent is not required to lodge any form with the VCAT in order to defend your claim, although they may file a response that sets out what their position is.
+The Respondent could also simply attend the Tribunal on the date set for the hearing with their evidence.
+The Respondent is also entitled to bring a counterclaim against you by also completing and filing the Application to Civil Claims List form.

 The Respondent may also choose to settle or pay the amount claimed at any time before the hearing.
 The parties are encouraged to settle their dispute before the hearing.
-To help settle disputes, the VCAT can arrange for appropriate cases to be mediated.
+To help settle disputes, the VCAT can arrange for appropriate cases to be mediated, or discussed with a VCAT member at a compulsory conference.
 If a dispute is settled between the parties, the Applicant must notify the Registrar of this in writing and request that the claim be withdrawn.
 The Applicant must then notify all other parties in writing of the withdrawal.
-If a dispute is settled at mediation, the Mediator will encourage the parties to make a written record of their settlement terms.
+If a dispute is settled at mediation, the mediator will encourage the parties to make a written record of their settlement terms.
 The VCAT may make orders necessary to give effect to the settlement reached by the parties.